 In contrast to an earlier era of “small data” (largely the result of the limited capacity of expensive analog recorders), the advent of inexpensive, portable, digital recording devices of enormous capacity combined with a growing interest in sound across the humanities, social sciences, and sciences, now contribute vast collections of sound recordings, resulting in interest in sound within the realm of “big data.”
 To date, most of the sound collection data is not annotated and in all practicality, is therefore inaccessible for research.

-Computational recognition of sound, its types, sources, attributes, and components--what may be called "machine audition" by analogy to the better-developed field of "machine vision"-- is crucial for a wide array of fields, including ethnomusicology, music studies, sound studies, linguistics (especially phonetics), media studies, library and information science, and bioacoustics, in order to enable indexing, searching, retrieval, and regression of audio information.
+Computational recognition of sound, its types, sources, attributes, and components--what may be called "machine audition" by analogy to the better-developed field of "machine vision"-- is therefore crucial for a wide array of fields, including ethnomusicology, music studies, sound studies, linguistics (especially phonetics), media studies, library and information science, and bioacoustics, in order to enable indexing, searching, retrieval, and regression of audio information.
 While expert human listeners may be able to recognize certain complex sound environments with ease, the process is slow: they listen in real time, and they must be trained to hear sonic events contrapuntally.
 Sound recognition algorithms are thus of great potential value as research tools.